newrelic/node-test-utilities/README.md

 The `versioned-tests` script can be used to execute a series of tests against several versions of dependencies.
-For example, the command below would run all the tests against every minor version of the specified dependencies.
+For example, the command below would run all the tests suffixed with `.tap.js` against every minor version of the specified dependencies.

 ```sh
 $ versioned-tests --minor tests/versioned/*.tap.js